mrseanryan/tslint-folders/README.md

 ## building and testing this source code

-To work on the source code for tstlint-folders, there are a few scripts:
+To work on the source code for tslint-folders, there are a few scripts:

 | command       | description                                                             |
 | ------------- | ----------------------------------------------------------------------- |